Weather Doesn't Dampen Graduationby Howard W. Hewitt • May 11, 2008 Share:

 Moore is an English major from Carmel, Indiana.
 The son of Mark (’79) and Ruth Moore, John served as President of Phi Gamma Delta.
 He is a Wabash College Honor Scholarship recipient and was inducted into the Wabash chapter of Phi Beta Kappa.

-Graduation Day activites began with a Baccalaureate service in the Chapel.
+Graduation Day activities began with a Baccalaureate service in the Chapel.
 Rev. John Van Nuys '83 gave the Baccalaureate address.
-Click here to see photos from the service.

 Joseph D. Barnette, Jr. ’61